J-CATCH: Phase II

 Experience from the simulator tests led to a series of field studies in Phase II, studying helicopter vs. helicopter tactics, a field that had never been officially studied before.
 The tests took place at Fort Rucker, Alabama.
-Blue Force, representing a US Army anti-armour group, was taken from forces based at Fort Rucker, including three AH-1 Cobras and two OH-58 Scouts.
+Blue Force, representing a US Army anti-armor group, was taken from forces based at Fort Rucker, including three AH-1 Cobras and two OH-58 Scouts.

 Selecting a force to represent Red Team was not so easy.
 The Hind was a large aircraft with high speed and relatively low maneuverability, like the CH-3E Sea King, but heavily armed with a two-man crew, like the Cobra.
 This role was filled by the 20th Special Operations Squadron, 1st Special Operations Wing at Hurlburt Field in Florida.
 The 20th's primary mission is infiltration/exfiltration of special operations units, and were equipped (at the time) with the Bell UH-1N Twin Huey and CH-3E Sea King.

 CIA intelligence officers who had some knowledge of the Hind were called in to brief the 20th's pilots on what little was known of the new aircraft and its tactics.
 The Hind was in some respects a combination of these two aircraft, so they were used in concert in an attempt to simulate it.
 In order to provide a reasonable gun system, a number of Emerson Mini-TAT turrets were loaned by the Canadian Forces, who used the system on their own UH-1Ns.

 These missions developed a number of new helicopter air-to-air maneuvering (HAAM) techniques, which had not been considered before J-CATCH.
 Helicopters proved to be every bit as capable of air combat as their fixed-wing brethren, at least when operating against other helicopters.